 We record certain costs for each development project on a "direct cost" basis, as they are recorded to the project for which such costs are incurred.
 Such costs include, but are not limited to, CRO expenses, drug production for pre-clinical and clinical studies and other pre-clinical and clinical expenses.
 However, certain other costs, including but not limited to, salary expenses (including salaries for research and development personnel), facilities, depreciation, share-based compensation and other overhead costs are recorded on an "indirect cost" basis, i.e., they are shared among all of our projects and are not recorded to the project for which such costs are incurred.
 We do not allocate direct salaries to projects due to the fact that our project managers are generally involved in several projects at different stages of development, and the related salary expense is not significant to the overall cost of the applicable projects.
-In addition, indirect labor costs relating to our support of the research and development process, such as manufacturing, controls, pre-clinical analysis, laboratory testing and initial drug sample production, as well as rent and other administrative overhead costs, are shared by many different projects and have never been considered by management to be of significance in its decision-making process with respect to any specific project.
+In addition, indirect labor costs relating to our support of the research and development projects, are shared by many different projects and have never been considered by management to be of significance in its decision-making process with respect to any specific project.
 Accordingly, such costs have not been specifically allocated to individual projects.